Photo: Johannes Jansson/norden.org

-Below you will find Nordicom’s lists of government reports and other public reports on media and on freedom of expression in the Nordic countries (reports available online).
+Find government reports and other public investigations on media and on freedom of expression in the Nordic countries.

-Updates are published twice a year, in May/June and December /January.
+Updates are normally published once per year, in December or January.

 The list includes official reports from the Ministry of Education and Culture (copyright issues, information society, media literacy, etc.), the Ministry of Transport and Communications (television, radio and support to other media), and the Ministry of Justice (freedom of speech).
 The reports are also listed in the Institutional Repository (Valto) (publication series from all Finnish ministries).